Store-Sales-Dataset-Analysis/Store-Sales-Dataset-Analysis/README.md

 ## Project Idea

-The **Sales Performance Dashboard** is designed to provide decision-makers with a clear and engaging view of business performance.
+The **Store Sales Dataset Analysis** is designed to provide decision-makers with a clear and engaging view of business performance.
 By integrating and analyzing superstore sales data, the dashboard uncovers key insights such as top-selling products, regional sales trends, customer behavior, and shipping efficiency.

 The dashboard supports strategic decisions by visualizing: